Tom-Jacob/Hw-Sw-Co-Design-Project/README.md

 # PyperformancBenchmarkOptimization 🚀

 Final Project of the Technion course 00460882 — Improving the performance of the pyaescrypto & gc_collect.
+Submited by Tom Jacob and Yuval Mendel.

 This subfolder contains self-contained scripts to validate, benchmark, and profile multiple AES implementations (original PyAES, NumPy/Numba, PyCryptodome, C AES-NI, and Cython AES-NI)
 It also has the GC collect baseline and optimized.

+Final report is also attached here, showing performance analysis and comparison as well as some optimizing technics that weren't used and what they taught us.

 ## Structure 🗂️
 - `pyaes/`